CatalaLang/catala/doc/design/java-backend.md

 Cf. https://docs.oracle.com/javase/8/docs/api/java/math/BigInteger.html

+- Catala integers should be BigInteger
+- Money could be BigInteger like in the other backends, but BigDecimal would actually be a better fit
-If needed, Apache Commons' `BigFraction` class can probably be vendored.
+- There doesn't appear to be built-in support for rationals, we may may need Apache Commons' `BigFraction` class, that can probably be vendored.

 ## Compilation schemas